What Is a Median Home Price?

 How is the median home price used?

 While real estate agents may consider the median home price when listing a home, their go-to valuation tool is a comparative market analysis (CMA).
 This is a detailed report they create from recent sales of nearby comparable homes, known as “comps.”

-The median price may provide helpful insights, but a CMA will give you a far more accurate picture of your home’s market value.
+The median price can give you helpful context, but a CMA gives you a much more accurate read on what your home is really worth.
 Many real estate agents provide a free CMA when you book a consultation.

 How has the median home price changed over time?